SpikeInterface/spikeinterface/doc/overview.rst

-- `spikeforest <https://spikeforest.flatironinstitute.org>`_ is a reproducible, continuously updating platform which benchmarks the performance of some spike sorting software (kilosort, herdingspike, ironcliust, jrclust, klusta, moutainsort4, spykingcircus, tridesclous, waveclus) using several ground-truth datasets.
-It is based on SpikeInterface modules.
+- `spikeforest <https://spikeforest.flatironinstitute.org>`_ is a reproducible, continuously updating platform which benchmarks the performance of some spike sorting software (kilosort, herdingspike, ironcliust, jrclust, klusta, moutainsort4, spykingcircus, tridesclous, waveclus) using many ground-truth datasets.
+Its processing is based on SpikeInterface.
-- `spikely <https://github.com/SpikeInterface/spikely>`_ is a graphical user interface (GUI) that allows users to build and run SpikeInterface pipelines to analyze electrophysiological data.
+- `spikely <https://github.com/SpikeInterface/spikely>`_ is a graphical user interface (GUI) that allows users to build and run SpikeInterface spike sorting pipelines on extracellular datasets.